aMytho/GlimBoi-Docs/content/docs/users/users.md

 ### Removing Users

 You can remove users from the users page.
 You can also remove them by typing the following in chat (permissions dependent) -
-- !user del NAME * This feature is not yet implemented, delete a user in the GUI *
+- !user del NAME
-- !user remove NAME * This feature is not yet implemented, delete a user in the GUI *
+- !user remove NAME

 ### Editing Users

 You can edit some user properties from the users page.
-Currently you can only edit the amount of points for the user and their rank.
+Currently you can only edit ranks, points, and watchtime.
 There is no method to edit users in chat.

 ## User Properties